Luxury bag maker Tumi surges in market debut

-Tumi’s strong start as a public company mirrors the impressive stock market debut of luxury brand Michael Kors Holdings Ltd, whose stock has more than doubled in value since it started trading on December 15.
+Tumi’s strong start as a public company mirrors the impressive stock market debut of luxury brand Michael Kors Holdings Ltd (KORS.N), whose stock has more than doubled in value since it started trading on December 15.

 The luxury goods industry has been performing well despite economic uncertainty around the world.
 Strong growth in emerging markets and the tendency of increasingly affluent Asian shoppers to buy luxury goods when on vacation have also boosted sales.

-The upbeat market for pricey goods has prompted a spate of initial stock offerings, including the $2.1 billion IPO of Italian fashion house Prada SpA in Hong Kong and the $487 million IPO of Italian luxury shoemaker Salvatore Ferragamo.
+The upbeat market for pricey goods has prompted a spate of initial stock offerings, including the $2.1 billion IPO of Italian fashion house Prada SpA (1913.HK) in Hong Kong and the $487 million IPO of Italian luxury shoemaker Salvatore Ferragamo (SFER.MI).

 Tumi priced 18.8 million shares at $18 per share on Wednesday, raising $338.4 million.
 It had expected to sell its shares for $15 to $17 each.